Garden waste dumping: Cause

-The three major causes of animal habitat degradation are; the disruption or loss of ecosystem functions, the loss of food resources and loss of resident species.
-Non-native invaders can cause extinctions of vulnerable native species through competition, pest and disease transportation and habitat and ecosystem alteration.

-The dumping of garden waste in nature reserves surrounding and near urban areas increases the risk of fires.
-The dumped garden waste will eventually dry out creating fuel adding to already fallen debris fuel load on which a fire can thrive and spread on.
-Garden waste can spread weeds and these weeds build fuel for fires.
-Dumped garden waste can facilitate higher rates of erosion by smothering natural vegetation cover.
-With no root systems for stabilisation the top soil is vulnerable to erosion (Ritter, J. 2015), This can add higher levels of sediments, contributing to the siltation of creeks and waterways.

-If plant matter gets into waterways it can create reduced oxygen levels through the process of decomposition of green waste such as lawn clippings.
-This directly upsets the quality of water, affecting fish and aquatic wildlife.

-This dumping of green waste can also lead to the blocking of drainage systems; directly through the build-up of plant debris, and indirectly through the spread of invasive plant species that colonise wet areas, reducing and or changing the flow of waterways.
-This change in flow, including path and velocity, can alter hydrological cycles, affecting frequency and intensity of floods.

 Impact

 Green and garden waste has a direct impact to the visual aesthetics of land and can often attract further illegal dumping.

 Increased fire risk

-Dumping garden waste in nature reserves and parks surrounding and near urban areas can directly and indirectly affect the existing flora and fauna, as well as human life through the increased risk of fires.
-The dumped garden waste will eventually dry, creating additional fuel, adding to already fallen debris on which a fire can thrive and spread.
-Garden waste can spread weeds and these weeds also build fuel for fires.
-Fires may also spread to the suburban areas where humans can also be impacted by losing their homes from fire, incur injury or death from smoke or burns, and suffer economic loses such as income loss and clean-up costs.
+Dumping garden waste in nature reserves and parks surrounding and near urban areas can affect the existing flora and fauna, as well as human life through the increased risk of fires.
+Dumped garden waste will eventually dry, creating additional fuel on which a fire can thrive and spread.
+Garden waste can spread weeds, which can also act as fuel for fires.
+Fires may also spread to residential areas where humans can also be impacted by losing their homes from fire, incur injury or death from smoke or burns, and suffer economic losses such as income loss and clean-up costs.
 Fires can lead to an overall loss of habitat and biodiversity.